 IT security is one of the most fast-paced industries in the world.
 An estimation shows that there will be 3.5 million unfilled cybersecurity jobs by 2021.
 There is clearly a demand for skilled security professionals.
-So let’s take a look at some of the most common IT security roles and what it takes to fit into them.
+So let’s take a look at some of the most common cyber security roles and what it takes to fit into them.

 Enterprise Cyber Security Roles and Responsibilities